Stalisfield Village Hall Policies

 Stalisfield Village Hall Trust (SVHT) Health and Safety Policy

-The purpose of this policy is to support the trustees and management committee in their aim to take all reasonable measures to ensure that the hall, and any equipment provided there, are safe for the purposes of all the users.
+To support the trustees and management committee in taking all reasonable measures to ensure that the hall, and any equipment provided there, are safe for the purposes of all the users.

-This policy relates to the village hall building and all activities taking place within the hall.
+This policy relates to the village hall building and all activities taking place within the hall, and the adjoining outside area that is the responsibility of the hall trustees.
 The individuals falling within the scope of this policy include Trustees, Committee Members, Volunteers and employees and where appropriate contractors or individuals providing services to the village hall.